smesterheide/nextcloud-docker-dev/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout  nextcloud.local.key -out nextcloud.local.crt
 ```

-### dnsmasq to resolve wildcard domains
+### dnsmasq to resolve wildcard domains (optional)

-Instead of adding the individual container domains to `/etc/hosts` a local dns server like dnsmasq can be used to resolve any domain ending with the configured DOMAIN_SUFFIX in `.env` to localhost.
+Instead of adding the individual container domains to `/etc/hosts` a local dns server like dnsmasq can be used to resolve any domain ending with the configured DOMAIN_SUFFIX_LOCAL in `.env` to localhost.

-For dnsmasq adding the following configuration would be sufficient for `DOMAIN_SUFFIX=.local`:
+For dnsmasq adding the following configuration would be sufficient for `DOMAIN_SUFFIX_LOCAL=.local`:
 ```
 address=/.local/127.0.0.1
 ```

-### Use valid certificates trusted by your system
+### Use valid certificates trusted by your system (optional)

 * Install mkcert https://github.com/FiloSottile/mkcert
 * Go to `data/ssl`